-- 4. If you do not have a local copy of the Websense TRITON Setup package to reuse, download the setup package: - a.
-Log on to MyWebsense.com, and then go to the Downloads page.
+- 4. If you do not have a local copy of the TRITON Setup package to reuse, download the setup package: - a.
+Log on to the My Account page at forcepoint.com, and then go to the Downloads tab.
 If you do not have an account, follow the instructions on the page to create one. - b.
 Identify your product, navigate to the Windows installation package, and then click download. - 5.
 Double-click the downloaded file.
 If prompted, click Run to start the extraction program.
-The installation program starts automatically.

-If another program, such as Internet Explorer, is running, installation screens may be hidden behind that program's window.
+The installation program starts automatically. - If another program, such as Internet Explorer, is running, installation screens may be hidden behind that program's window.